Pingguoyuan station

-Pingguoyuan station (苹果园站 (蘋果園站, Píngguǒyuán zhàn)) is a station on Line 1, Line 6 and Line S1 of the Beijing Subway, located in Pingguoyuan Subdistrict, Shijingshan District, Beijing.
+Pingguoyuan station (苹果园站 (Píngguǒyuán zhàn)) is a station on Line 1, Line 6 and Line S1 of the Beijing Subway, located in Pingguoyuan Subdistrict, Shijingshan District, Beijing.

 The station for Line 1 was opened on April 23, 1973.
-Pingguoyuan station on Line 1 is closed for renovation from April 18, 2020 to 2025.
+Pingguoyuan station on Line 1 closed for renovation on April 18, 2020 and reopened on May 16, 2026, as part of renovation and integration of Pingguoyuan Transit Terminal.
 The station for Line 6 and Line S1 was opened on December 31, 2021.

 The Line 1 station and Line 6 station are underground, and the Line S1 station is elevated.

 Station layout

-The line 1 of Pingguoyuan station has two underground side platforms and both are the only two platforms of Beijing Subway stations that haven't installed platform gates due to the aging of platform devices.
+The line 1 of Pingguoyuan station has two underground side platforms.
+Both were the only two platforms in the Beijing Subway that didn't have platform gates installed when the station closed on April 18, 2020 due to the aging of platform devices.
+The platform gates were installed after the station reopened.

-The station for Line 1 is closed for renovation, and the platform gates will be installed after the renovation is finished.

 Line 6 has an underground island platform and Line S1 has 2 elevated side platforms.

 Exits

-There are 4 exits, lettered A, B, C, and D. All exits have a stairlift.
-These exits are temporarily closed due to the renovation of Line 1.

-There are 6 other exits, lettered E, F, G, H, I and J. Currently exits E, F, H, I and J are operational.
-Exits F and G are accessible via elevators, whilst exit H has a stairlift.
+There are 11 exits, lettered A, B, C, D, E, F, G, H, I and J.

+Prior of the renovation of Line 1, there are four exit lettered A, B, C and D. Exit A and B are connected to platform towards to Universal Resort station, and Exit C and D are connected to terminus platform.
+Following the renovation of Line 1 platform, Exit A and B are merged into the new exit A, and exit C and D are merged into new exit B. The exit C and D are reassign to new-build exits connect to Pingguoyuan Transit Terminal.

+The exit E, F, G and H are connected to Line 6's platform, and exit I and J are connected to Line S1's platform.
+Exit E, F, H, I and J are opened on 31 December 2021 with extension of Line 6 and Line 1, and Exit G is opened on 26 May 2026 with reopening of Line 1 platform.

+For accessibility entrance, Exit A, B and G are accessible via elevators, and exit F and H have stairlifts.
+One extra unlettered exit connect between Line 1 platform and Pingguohui Shopping Mall, is accessible via elevator.